 - Collect construction materials for the children to explore: lumber, metals, concrete, tile, rock, fabric, paint, a variety of fasteners.

 - Invite children to plan and build a sandbox town.
 Provide child-sized, authentic tools (shovels, buckets, etc.) and pieces of plastic pipe, wood, and other materials.
+After buildings are created, invite the children to add people and vehicles.
 Photograph the finished city.

 - Help the children experiment with ways to make constructions durable.
 “How much water does it take to erode this sand castle?
 What are some ways to protect it?”
 “What’s more stable, a tall thin tower or a tall wide tower?”